morpheuslord/QuadraInspect/README.md

 - Dynamic analysis module: The dynamic analysis module will be responsible for analyzing the behavior of APK files, such as network traffic, API calls, and file system interactions.
 - Reverse engineering module: The reverse engineering module will be responsible for decompiling and analyzing the source code of APK files.
 - Vulnerability testing module: The vulnerability testing module will be responsible for testing the security of APK files, such as identifying vulnerabilities and exploits.

+### Adding more

+Currentluy there only 3 but if wanted people can add more tools to this these are the things to be considered:
+- Installer function
+- Seperate tool function
+- Main function

+#### Installer Function

+- The things to consider in the installer is the link for the repository.
+- keep the cloner and the directory in a try-except condition to avoide errors.
+- choose an appropriate command for further installation

+#### Seperate tool function

+- Write a new function for the specific tool
+- File handeling is up to you I recommend passing the file name as an argument and then using the name to locate the file using the subprocess function
+- the tools must also recommended to be in a try-except condition to avoide unwanted errors.

+#### Main Function
+- A new case must be added to the switch function to act as a main function holder
+- the help menu listing and commands are up to your requirements and comfort

+If wanted you could do your upgrades and add it to this repository for more people to use kind of growing this tool.